+'''

-unsigned statusfp(void); Note -
+unsigned statusfp(void);

+'''

 This function requires a floating-point model that supports exceptions.
-In Arm Compiler 6 this is disabled by default, and can be enabled by the armclang command-line option -ffp-mode=full.
+In Arm[®] Compiler for Embedded FuSa 6, this floating-point model is disabled by default.
+To enabled it, use the armclang command-line option -ffp-mode=full.
+However, compiler optimizations can prevent floating-point exceptions from being generated.
+You can still use the float.h functions, but you might observe unexpected floatingpoint exception behavior in instances where an optimization has removed a floatingpoint operation that it considers unnecessary.